apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_GeoTransform

-Introduction: Returns an array of parameters that represent the GeoTranformation of the raster.
+Introduction: Returns an array of parameters that represent the GeoTransformation of the raster.
 The array contains the following values:

 - 0: pixel width along west-east axis (x axis)
 - 1: pixel height along north-south axis (y axis)